mainsail-crew/docs/features/webcams.md

 has_children: false
 permalink: /features/webcams
 description: >-
-    How to set up multi Webcams with MainsailOS.
+    How to set up multiple webcams with MainsailOS.
 ---

 # {{ page.title }}